SD-portfolio/samples/README.md

 Feel free to look at a few items, or clone the entire repository to peruse the samples more thoroughly.

-Thank you for taking the time visit.
+Thank you for taking the time to visit.